PiwikPRO/plugin-CustomTrackerJs/README.md

 ## Support

 Please open a GitHub issue in case you are facing a bug.

+Plugin created and maintained by [Piwik PRO](http://piwik.pro/).